NittanyLion/Grumps.jl/docs/src/misc.md

 3. run `julia makesystemimage.jl`
 4. then, in the future, run `julia -J *location of image.so* *other options*`

+!!! warning "New Julia versions"
-**Note that this procedure would have to be repeated every time you upgrade Julia to a new version**
+    This procedure would have to be repeated every time you upgrade Julia to a new version"

 ## Random tips